uttkarshyadavv/heat-exchanger-predictive-maintenance/README.md

 1. Overview

-Fouling in heat exchangers leads to reduced heat transfer efficiency, higher energy consumption, and unexpected shutdowns.
+Fouling in heat exchangers reduces heat transfer efficiency, increases energy consumption, and can lead to unexpected shutdowns.

 This project introduces a data-driven monitoring approach, where:

 Sensor-derived temperature and flow data are used to compute U_A

 A Random Forest regression model learns the normal operational pattern

-Deviations between predicted and actual U_A indicate onset of fouling
+Deviations between predicted and actual U_A indicate the onset of fouling

-The system provides an easy, scalable method for early detection of performance degradation.
+The system provides a simple, scalable method for early detection of performance degradation.

 2. Key Features